 The analyzed methodology was tested for the Hron-Turek FSI3 benchmark [8].
 Simulation data were obtained using the Gascoigne 3D open-source, Finite Element solver [10].
-A monolithic approach was used, with a moderate mesh of 4128 elements and a timestep of $\Delta t = 5 \times 10^{-3} s$ , for a total time of 5 s.
-We discard the first 1.5 s of data to avoid the influence of numerical solution initialization.
-The clock time required for the numerical simulation is approximately 1.5 hours on a laptop.
+A monolithic approach was used, with a moderate mesh of 4128 elements and a timestep of $\Delta t = 5 \times 10^{-3}$ s, for a total time of 5s.
+We discard the first 1.5s of data to avoid the influence of numerical solution initialization.
+The clock time required for the numerical simulation is approximately 1.5 h on a laptop.

-As presented in Section 3.1, we interpolate the data to a new mesh with 4060 nodes, for which we construct the ALE map (12).
-We use 65% of the overall available time series $(T_1 = 2.3 s)$ to solve (13), computing the optimal SVD truncation value for 10% of the mesh nodes, using 10, logarithmically sorted values of $\eta \in [10^{-5}, 10^{-1}]$ .
-We then construct the ROM through (17), (18), by selecting $r_f = 40$ , $r_s = 5$ , and solve the implicitly coupled, reduced-order system (16) by successive under-relaxation and

-$res_1 = res_2 = 10^{-6}$ .
-The "offline" step of mesh construction, interpolation and FOM inference requires approximately 5 minutes, while the simulation time of the ROM requires less than a minute.
+As presented in Section 3.1, we interpolate the data to a new mesh with 4060 nodes, for which we construct the ALE map (Equation 12).
+We use 65% of the overall available time series ($T_1 = 2.3$ s) to solve Equation 13, computing the optimal SVD truncation value for 10% of the mesh nodes, using 10, logarithmically sorted values of $\eta \in [10^{-5}, 10^{-1}]$.
+We then construct the ROM through Equations (17), (18), by selecting $r_f = 40$, $r_s = 5$, and solve the implicitly coupled, reduced-order system (16) by successive under-relaxation and $e_1 = e_2 = 10^{-6}$.
+The "offline" step of mesh construction, interpolation and FOM inference requires approximately 5 min, while the simulation time of the ROM requires less than a minute.

-The predicted, reconstructed ROM flowfield at T = 3.5 s, well beyond the training time $T_1$ , is given in Figure 4, in comparison to the CFD results for the same instance, for both velocity components.
+The predicted, reconstructed ROM flowfield at T=3.5s, well beyond the training time T_1 , is given in Figure 4, in comparison to the FSI results for the same instance, for both velocity components.
 It is observed that the main dynamical features of vortex shedding as well as the motion of the deformable tail are well approximated, using only 45 reduced variables, from the initial 8120 DoFs.
 The vertical velocity over time for the upper right corner of the deformable tail is also presented in Figure 5.
-The predicted ROM solid motion is well in line with the numerical results and captures the limit cycle behaviour beyond training time $T_1$ .
-A minor phase shift can be attributed to the considerable presence of transient dynamics in the training data.
+The predicted ROM solid motion is well in line with the numerical results and captures